red-dev-inc/zavax-oracle/security/threat-model.md

  This threat model is based upon the [Invariant-Centric Threat Modeling](https://github.com/defuse/ictm) methodology which focuses the discussion on what remains true about the integrity of the system when placed under various threat scenarios.

- The ZavaX Oracle is a proof-of-concept for the ZavaX Bridge.
-As such, many findings here can be applied toward improving the security of the ZavaX Bridge, and ultimately, that is the purpose of this threat model.
+ The ZavaX Oracle is a proof-of-concept for **red·bridge** (previously called ZavaX Bridge).
+As such, many findings here can be applied toward improving the security of **red·bridge**, and ultimately, that is the purpose of this analysis.

 ## Target Audience

 The target audience of this threat model are software security auditors and others who think about blockchain and distributed systems security.

 ## Participants and Adversaries

+Before describing the ZavaX Oracle itself, let's first define a number of *participants* and *adversaries* that will help to illustrate how it functions and various attack scenarios.

 ### Participants